Macrominerals and trace minerals: What are they? What do they do? How do we get more?

 Our bodies are exceptional – they produce many of the core nutrients we need to function.
 But minerals are not produced by the body.
 We can only get minerals from the food we eat and the supplements we take.
 That means many of us are at risk of a deficiency.

-Here’s what you need to know about minerals, their role in our health, and what to do if your levels are low.
+Here’s everything you need to know about what are trace and macrominerals, their role in our health, and what to do if your levels are low.

 What are minerals?